hrishitachakraborty/neikuri-classifier/README.md

 ⚠️ Note: The trained model file (densenet121.h5) is not included in this repository due to GitHub's file size limit.

 To use the app:

-Upload the model manually to your local folder
-OR
-Modify app.py to download the model from Google Drive or other storage

-Want help with that?
 Open an issue or contact the author below.

 📂 Project Structure
 File	Description